-8.2 Frequency Domain
+9.2 Frequency Domain

 All natural sounds can be described as an infinite sum of sine functions.
 The frequency of a sine function is related to what we sense as pitch.
 Our ears are not able to hear frequencies above 20kHz (a sine function with 20 thousand completed wavelengths within one second), so the mentioned infinite sum turns into a finite sum which is possible to handle on a computer.
 The signal in the frequency domain is represented through the weight of each sine function needed to recreate the signal, rather than the sampled values from the time series.
-These weights are visualized in Acoustica by selecting Analysis | Spectrum Analyzer.
+These weights are visualized in Acoustica using the spectrum analysis tool.